paulcaseys/cosmos-image-loader/README.md

 Arguments
 1. theTargetElement: which you would like the image to appear inside (element must have a width and height defined)
-2. theImageArray: this can vary from 1 image to dozens
+2. theImageArray: this can vary from 1 image to dozens, you can also attribute a background-color to each image
 3. theIntervalSpeed: the gap between slides (in milliseconds)
 4. theFadeSpeed: the speed that the images fade in (in milliseconds)
 5. theRescale: "rescaleEnabled" will resize and crop the image according to the theTargetElement. "rescaleInnerEnabled" will resize the so it does not crop inside theTargetElement